tjcreedy/metamate/README.md

 ### `find`-specific arguments

-#### `-S/--specification [path]`
+#### `-S/--specification [path]` *required*

 `path` should be the path to a text file containing a specification for the terms apply when applying frequency filtering.
-These are explained in detail below, and an example specifications.txt file is supplied.
+These are explained in detail below, and an example specifications.txt file is [supplied in the GitHub repository](https://github.com/tjcreedy/numtdumper/specifications.txt).
 In brief, a specification consists of one or more terms, in the format `[category(/ies); metric; threshold(s)]` where category is one or a combination of "total", "library", "clade" or "taxon", metric is one of "n" or "p", and threshold is a specification of one or more maximum values in a comma separated list of individual values or ranges (specified in the form "start-stop/count").
 Multiple terms can be considered sequentially, separated by `+` or simultaneously, separated by `*`.

-If a specification file is not supplied, NUMTdumper will use the specifications.txt file in the source directory.
-Unless this is modified, this contains the example after the original description of the pipeline in Andujar et al. (2020).

 #### `-g/--generateASVresults [n]`